-Sucraid® (sacrosidase) Oral Solution is an enzyme replacement therapy for the treatment of genetically determined sucrase deficiency, which is part of Congenital Sucrase-Isomaltase Deficiency (CSID).
+Sucraid[®] (sacrosidase) Oral Solution is indicated for the treatment of sucrase deficiency, which is part of congenital sucrase-isomaltase deficiency (CSID), in adult and pediatric patients 5 months of age and older.

-Important Safety Information for Sucraid® (sacrosidase) Oral Solution
+Important Safety Information for Sucraid[®] (sacrosidase) Oral Solution

-- Sucraid may cause a serious allergic reaction.
-Patients should stop taking Sucraid and get emergency help immediately if any of the following side effects occur: difficulty breathing, wheezing, or swelling of the face.
-Care should be taken when administering initial doses of Sucraid to observe any signs of acute hypersensitivity reaction. - Do not use Sucraid® with patients known to be hypersensitive to yeast, yeast products, papain, or glycerin (glycerol). - Although Sucraid provides replacement therapy for the deficient sucrase, it does not provide specific replacement therapy for the deficient isomaltase. - Adverse reactions as a result of taking Sucraid may include worse abdominal pain, vomiting, nausea, diarrhea, constipation, difficulty sleeping, headache, nervousness, and dehydration. - Before prescribing Sucraid to diabetic patients, the physician should consider that Sucraid will enable sucrose hydrolysis and the absorption of those hydrolysis products, glucose and fructose. - The effects of Sucraid® have not been evaluated in patients with secondary (acquired) disaccharidase deficiency. - DO NOT HEAT SOLUTIONS CONTAINING SUCRAID®.
-Do not put Sucraid® in warm or hot fluids.
-Do not reconstitute or consume Sucraid® with fruit juice since the acidity of the juice may reduce the enzyme activity of Sucraid®.
-Half of the reconstituted Sucraid® should be taken at the beginning of the meal or snack and the other half during the meal or snack. - Sucraid® should be refrigerated at 36°F-46°F (2°C-8°C) and should be protected from heat and light.
+- Do not prescribe Sucraid[®] to patients known to be hypersensitive to yeast, yeast products, papain, or glycerin (glycerol). - Sucraid[®] may cause a serious allergic reaction.
+Patients should stop taking Sucraid[®] and get emergency help immediately if any of the following side effects occur: difficulty breathing, wheezing, or swelling of the face.
+Care should be taken when administering initial doses of Sucraid[®] to observe any signs of acute hypersensitivity reaction. - Although Sucraid[®] provides replacement therapy for the deficient sucrase, it does not provide specific replacement therapy for the deficient isomaltase. - Adverse reactions as a result of taking Sucraid[®] may include worse abdominal pain, vomiting, nausea, diarrhea, constipation, difficulty sleeping, headache, nervousness, and dehydration. - Before prescribing Sucraid[®] to diabetic patients, the physician should consider that Sucraid[®] will enable sucrose hydrolysis and the absorption of those hydrolysis products, glucose and fructose. - The effects of Sucraid[®] have not been evaluated in patients with secondary (acquired) disaccharidase deficiency. - DO NOT HEAT SOLUTIONS CONTAINING SUCRAID[®].
+Do not put Sucraid[®] in warm or hot fluids.
+Do not reconstitute or consume Sucraid[®] with fruit juice since the acidity of the juice may reduce the enzyme activity of Sucraid[®].
+Half of the reconstituted Sucraid[®] should be taken at the beginning of the meal or snack and the other half during the meal or snack. - Sucraid[®] should be refrigerated at 36°F-46°F (2°C-8°C) and should be protected from heat and light; single-use containers can be removed from refrigeration and stored at 59°F-77°F (15°C-25°C) for up to 3 days (72 hours).
+Refer to Instructions for Use for full information on how to take Sucraid[®].

-&lt;sup>3 Robayo-Torres CC, Opekun AR, Quezada-Calvillo R, et al. C-Breath Tests for Sucrose Digestion in Congenital Sucrase Isomaltase Deficient and Sacrosidase Supplemented Patients.
+Robayo-Torres CC, Opekun AR, Quezada-Calvillo R, et al. 13C-breath tests for sucrose digestion in congenital sucrase isomaltase deficient and sacrosidase supplemented patients.
 J Pediatr Gastroenterol Nutr.
-2009;48(4):412-8.

-&lt;sup>4 Triadou N, Bataille J, Schmitz J. Longitudinal Study of the Human Intestinal Brush Border Membrane Proteins Distribution of the Main Disaccharidases and Peptidases.
+2009;48(4):412-8. doi:10.1097/mpg.0b013e318180cd09 Triadou N, Bataille J, Schmitz J. Longitudinal study of the human intestinal brush border membrane proteins.
+Distribution of the main disaccharidases and peptidases.
 Gastroenterology.
 1983;85(6):1326-32.

-&lt;sup>5 Quezada-Calvillo R, Robayo-Torres CC, Ao Z, et al. Luminal Substrate "Brake" on Mucosal Maltase-Glucoamylase Activity Regulates Total Rate of Starch Digestion to Glucose.
+Guezada-Calvillo R, Robayo-Torres CC, Ao Z, et al. Luminal substrate "brake" on mucosal maltase-glucoamylase activity regulates total rate of starch digestion to glucose.
 J Pediatr Gastroenterol Nutr.
-2007;45(1):32-43.

-&lt;sup>6 Gericke B, Amiri M, Scott CR, Naim HY.
-Molecular Pathogenicity of Novel Sucrase-Isomaltase Mutations Found in Congenital Sucrase-Isomaltase Deficiency Patients.
+2007;45(1):32-43. doi:10.1097/MPG.0b013e31804216fc Gericke B, Amiri M, Scott CR, Naim HY.
+Molecular pathogenicity of novel sucrase-isomaltase mutations found in congenital sucraselsomaltase deficiency patients.
 Biochim Biophys Acta Mol Basis Dis.
-2017;1863(3):817-26.
+2017;1863(3):817-26. doi:10.1016/j.bbadis.2016.017

+Prescribing Information